 Dan Di Francesco - email@example.com

-I have cigarette & cigar leaf and tobacco seeds.
+I have cigar leaf and cigarette and cigar tobacco seeds.
 My name is Dan Di Francesco and I welcome you, your email and your orders.
 If ordering please Make out the check or money order (no pay pal) to: Dan Di Francesco and send it to: 552 Lloyd Rd, Oxford, Pa.
 19363.

 I want to say something right off the bat.
 The advertisement banners that you see plastered all over the place and the pop ups are not of my doing.
 I hate them.
 They are the price that I have to pay in order to get this free web site.
 They are the price that visitors have to pay in order to get the products that I offer at the prices I offer them.
 Maybe some day when I get to be a large conglomerate with subsidiaries located all over the world and in the future when I branch out into other planetary systems and looking still further into the future when I enter the quantum realm and have sites in multiple dimensions, maybe then I'll spring for a few bucks and get a clean web site free of pesky ads and be able to raise prices to astronomical heights.
 But for now, this is it.

 I have a good looking #16 cigar tobacco.
 It’s a versatile “straight strip“ leaf.
 That’s where the tobacco plant is stripped without grading.
 Each pound should give you plenty of filler, binder and wrapper.
-I would guesstimate that a pound should yield between 10 to 20 cigars.
+I would guesstimate that a pound should yield between 15 to 20 cigars.
 The quantity would, of course, depend on the size of the cigars that you roll.
-The tobacco is from the September 2011 harvest, it’s not fermented but it’s air dried in a vented barn for at least three months.
+The tobacco is from the previous years harvest, it’s not fermented but it’s air dried in a vented barn for at least three months.
 Some people ferment the tobacco when they get it but most don’t.
 Personally, I don’t ferment it and it has worked just fine for me.
-The cigarette tobacco is # 18 (Maryland 609.
-It is not aged or fermented.
-Some shred it and use it as it comes.
-Some ferment it and some people age it.
-It's a matter of taste.
-It is the same price as the cigar tobacco.

 I’ll ship any amount from ½ pound up to four pounds, USPS Priority.
-The price of the cigarette tobacco and the straight strip cigar tobacco is $6.50 a pound plus, of course, the shipping charge.
+The price of the straight strip cigar tobacco is $6.50 a pound plus, of course, the shipping charge.

 You can figure the shipping cost by going to: http://postcalc.usps.gov/ add one pound to the weight of the tobacco that you want.
 This allows for the box.
 By the way, the size of the box doesn't matter.
 Just click "package" and put the weight in.
 Please don't figure on the flat rate boxes.
 They only work out occasionally on small orders west of the Mississippi.
 I am shipping from zip code 17560.
 Well, there it is.
 To order, make out a check or money order to: Dan Di Francesco and send it to: Dan Di Francesco, 552 Lloyd Rd, Oxford, Pa.
 19363.